Pan Sobao

 Pan sobao, whose name means kneaded or rubbed bread, is one of the most traditional breads of Puerto Rico, a softer, slightly sweet cousin of the crustier pan de agua.
 What sets it apart is lard, worked into the dough to give a pillowy, tender crumb and a faint richness.
 Bakeries across the island sell it warm, often two loaves to a paper bag, and it is the bread Puerto Ricans reach for at breakfast with butter and coffee, or split for a tripleta or a ham-and-cheese sandwich.

-The thin, soft crust yields instantly to a cloud-like, faintly sweet interior that pulls apart in tender shreds.
-The lard gives it a subtle savory richness and a melt-in-the-mouth softness that plain bread lacks.
-Warm from the oven with a smear of butter, it is breakfast perfection.
+The thin, soft crust gives way at once to a fine, faintly sweet crumb that is tender but with a gentle chew, pulling apart in soft strands.
+The lard lends a subtle savory richness and a softness that plain white bread lacks, with a sweetness so light it barely registers.
+Warm from the oven with a smear of melted butter and a cup of café con leche, it is the island's most ordinary and most comforting breakfast.

 Variations